 Komissarov began professionally working in New York City collections in February 2012 as one of the youngest licensed oil collectors.

-Komissarov, who services over 700 restaurants and markets all over New York City, Upstate New York and Long Island, also cleans the grease traps and the hoods of the deep fryers he drains.
+Komissarov, who services more than 700 restaurants and markets all over New York City, upstate New York and Long Island, also cleans the grease traps and the hoods of the deep fryers he drains.

 He collects waste oil from such Bensonhurst institutions as Cherry Hill Market, Legend Steakhouse, El Colisseau, China King and more than 20 others.

-Since those early days a few years ago, Komissarov has grown his business and created green jobs.
+Since those early days, Komissarov has grown his business and created green jobs.
 Before the storm, the company’s fleet consisted of nine trucks and eight employees collecting around 6,000 gallons of waste oil weekly.
-With the damage done by Hurricane Sandy, Oil Gorrillas’ business has suffered.
+With the damage done by Superstorm Sandy, Oil Gorillas’ business has suffered.
 With his insurance refusing to cover the damage of the ruined trucks, Komissarov is hoping that the Federal Emergency Management Agency will help rebuild the business.

-With global warming on everyone’s mind after the storm, local businesses that reduce our carbon footprint and help clean our air are even more valuable.
+With global warming on everyone’s mind after the storm, local businesses that reduce their carbon footprint and help clean our air are even more valuable.

 While the business has grown, it has also changed.
-Oil Gorrillas now has to pay businesses a fee to collect their waste oil.
-Komissarov’s business faces other obstacles too.
+Oil Gorillas now has to pay businesses a fee to collect their waste oil.
+Komissarov’s business faces other obstacles, too.
 He described unlicensed vans that are illegally pumping oil out of Gorillas’ labeled storage bins.

 “People steal the oil,” he lamented.

-With damage inflicted by Hurricane Sandy on his business, Komissarov continues to persevere, “I am trying my best to restore and rebuild all that I have established,” he said.
+With damage inflicted by Sandy on his business, Komissarov continues to persevere.
+“I am trying my best to restore and rebuild all that I have established,” he said.